Business Management BA (Hons) (with Foundation Year)

 Economics

-This topic covers economic systems and shows how markets, demand, and supply affect resource distribution.
-It studies how individuals, businesses, governments, and nations make choices about how to allocate resources.
+This topic examines economic systems and how markets, demand, and supply affect resource distribution.
+It also considers how individuals, businesses, governments, and nations make decisions about allocating resources.

 Year Two

-In year two, students will be introduced to the dynamic relationship between a variety of business functions and management.
-This will allow them to consider the operational challenges facing contemporary organisations.
-Single honours students will also consider the wider international, economic and ethical framework within which organisations operate.
+In year two, students will learn how business functions work with management.
+This helps them understand the operational challenges faced by today’s organisations.
+Single honours students will also study the global, economic, and ethical frameworks shaping business.

 Entrepreneurship